 Ensure you are signed in as a user with the Overall/Manage permission.

-This option is available to users with the Overall/Manage permission, allowing users with the Administrator role to delegate this task.
+This option is available to users with the Overall/Manage permission and it lets users with the Administrator role delegate this task.
 For more information, refer to Delegating Administration.

 Select Manage Jenkins in the left pane.

 Select CloudBees Configuration as Code export and update.

 Select the Bundle update tab.
 A blue bell appears next to the tab if an update is detected.

 A bundle update is detected only when the

 bundle.yamlfile has been incremented.
 If the

 versionattribute is not incremented, the bundle update is not detected and cannot be applied.Figure 2.
 Check for updates